golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/service-example-6-external-api-request.md

 }
 ```

-Created file should be [verified using JSON schema](/docs/golem/payload-manifest#schema-verification).
+The created file should be [verified using the JSON schema](/docs/golem/payload-manifest#schema-verification).

 Then it needs to be encoded in `base64`: